Exercise stress test

 Reasons why an exercise stress test may be performed include:

-There may be other reasons why your health care provider asks for this test.
+There may be other reasons why your provider asks for this test.

 The meaning of your test results depends on the reason for the test, your age, and your history of heart and other medical problems.